 During his time at Exeter, Nick coached the University Men's Hockey 1st team in the England Men's Hockey National League and in the British Universities and Colleges Sport (BUCS) Championships, having won three national titles.
 Internationally, Nick has been manager to the England Men's Senior Indoor Hockey squad at EuroHockey Indoor Nations Trophy Championship, the EuroHockey Indoor Nations Championship and FIH Indoor Hockey World Cup.
 He was also Great Britain Hockey U21 Manager in the Australian Youth Olympic Festival, where the team were bronze medallists.
 In the summer of 2012, Nick was selected as part of Team GB's Olympic Ambition Programme at the London Olympics.

-Nick holds a Level 3 Certificate in Talented Athlete Lifestyle Support (TALS) and is a UKCC Level 2 hockey coach.
-He is also a House Tutor in Girdlestoneites.
+Nick holds a Level 3 Certificate in Talented Athlete Lifestyle Support (TALS) and is a UKCC Level 2 Hockey and Cricket Coach.
+He teaches Social Responsibility and Citizenship and is also a House Tutor in Girdlestoneites.

 Kevin Brown, BSc - Deputy Director of Sport